arshahin/ml_regression_core/README.md

 # ml_regression_core
-A package for machine learning regression to predict permeability
+A package for machine learning regression to predict permeability.

+The following techniaues have been deployed here:

+- Augmented decision tree
+- Decision tree regression,
+- Enhanced gradientalgorithms

 Please cite this paper if you endup using these resoures here.